 While I did not have time to visit the famous pastel de nata shop in Belem, they are available all over the city for about 1 euro a piece!

 5. Eat fish on Rua dos Bacalhoeiros (one of the best things to do in Lisbon!)

 Just a few minutes away from the major Rua Augusta, Rua dos Bacalhoeiros is a road that you can’t miss in Lisbon.
 On this road, you will find a ton of local, reasonably priced seafood restaurants.
 Our favorites were the large mussels and fried cod cakes at Canto Saudade.

 6. People watch in Rossio Square

-This beautiful, central square is a great place to have a seat and watch the world go by.
-Bring a bottle of wine along and just take it all in!
+Rossio Square is a beautiful, central square is a great place to have a seat and watch the world go by.
+Bring a bottle of wine along and just sit and take it all in!